tonytvo/blog-generator/content/blog/miracle-morning/index.md

 - We believe success comes from connections – So we network for it.
 - We believe success comes from recognition – So we strive for it.
 - We believe success is an event – So we schedule it.
 - The secret of your success is determined by your daily agenda.
-If you make a few key decisions and then manage them well in your daily agenda, you will succeed.
+You will succeed if you make a few key decisions and then manage them well in your daily agenda.
 You will never change your life until you change something you do daily.

 - You will never change your life until you change something you do daily.
-You see, success doesn’t just suddenly occur one day in someone’s life.
+Success doesn’t just suddenly occur one day in someone’s life.
 For that matter, neither does failure.
 Each is a process.
 Every day of your life is merely preparation for the next.
 What you become is the result of what you do today.
 In other words . . .YOU ARE PREPARING FOR SOMETHING.

-- When it comes to change, there are really only three kinds of people:
+- When it comes to change, there are only three kinds of people:
   - Those who don’t know what to do
   - Those who know what to do but don’t do it
   - Those who know what to do and follow-through

-- today is what's really matters.
+- today is what matters.
-  - it's too late for yesterday and we can't depend on tomorrow
+  - it's too late for yesterday, and we can't depend on tomorrow
   - 2 ingredients to make today great: decision and discipline
-    - The most successful people in life are the ones who settle (**make decisions**) their critical issues early and manage them daily .
+    - The most successful people in life are the ones who settle (**make decisions**) their critical issues early and manage them daily.
 The earlier you settle the critical issues in your life, the greater your potential for success.
     - discipline: the earlier we start, the greater the compound effect.
-    - knowing that you're doing your preparation for the future today, gives you the confidence that all will be alright tomorrow.
+    - knowing that you're doing your preparation for the future today gives you the confidence that all will be alright tomorrow.

 # The 12 Daily Practices (Daily Dozen)

-- pick 2 strength areas and one weakness and work on them for 60 days then re-evaluate and move on to something new if you have made significant progress.
+- pick two strength areas and one weakness and work on them for 60 days, then re-evaluate and move on to something new if you have made significant progress.
-- if the area still needs more work, remain focused on it for another 60 days.
+- if the area still needs more work, remain focused for another 60 days.
-- never work on more than 3 at a time.
+- never work on more than three at a time.
-- repeat the process until the daily become your second to nature.
+- repeat the process until the daily becomes second nature.
 - **make your day a masterpiece**

-## Attitude: Choose and display the right attitudes daily.
+## Attitude: Choose and display the right attitude daily.

 - Your Attitude at the beginning of a task affects its outcome more than anything else.
-When you approach a task—especially an important one you don’t relish—fix your mind on the facts, not on your feelings.
+When you approach a task—especially an important one you don’t relish—fix your mind on the facts, not your feelings.
 Focus on the possibilities, not the problems.
 That will put your attitude on the right track.
-And if it starts on the right track, it’s more likely to end up at the right destination.
+And if it starts on the right track, it will likely end up at the right destination.

 - Your Attitude towards others often determines their attitude toward you.